 These inhumane collars can cause injuries and lead to long-team behavioral problems.
 Learn more at Collars and Leashes.

 Can we go on a test or shadow walk, where I observe you walking my dog?

 Logistically this can be challenging but your future dog walker should be open to a test walk.
 They shouldn’t have anything to hide.

-How would you introduce my dog to his new walk group?
+How would you introduce my dog to their new walk group?

-A good off leash dog walker will start your dog out on a long line until he/she has established a relationship with your dog and understands them.
+A good off-leash dog walker will start your dog out on a long line until they have established a relationship with your dog and understands them.

 What is required of me if I want to be your client?